 It is important to consider how many bathrooms your home has before deciding on a particular water heater.
 A forty-gallon tank is great for a home with one bathroom, but for homes that require simultaneous showers or have heavy laundry demands, tanks of up to seventy-gallon capacity are available.

 Tankless water heaters on the other hand, have available hot water flow of anywhere from 3.5 to 7 gallons per minute.
 For a small house, a 3.5 gallon per minute unit may suit your needs perfectly whereas a larger home with multiple bathroom may require a 7 gallon per minute flow.

-NICK’S PLUMBING HAVE BEEN THE WATER HEATER EXPERTS IN HOUSTON FOR DECADES
+NICK’S PLUMBING & AC HAVE BEEN THE WATER HEATER EXPERTS IN HOUSTON FOR DECADES

-Regardless of what you end up deciding to install in your home, call Nick’s Plumbing and Sewer Services for a free estimate, or a free second opinion.
-Nick’s Plumbing has been installing tank and tankless water heaters in the Houston area for over forty years.
-Since 1979, Houston has made Nick’s Plumbing and Sewer Services a favorite choice for any plumbing services.
+Regardless of what you end up deciding to install in your home, call Nick’s Plumbing and Air Conditioning Services for a free estimate, or a free second opinion.
+Nick’s Plumbing & Air Conditioning has been installing tank and tankless water heaters in the Houston area for over forty years.
+Since 1979, Houston has made Nick’s Plumbing and Air Conditioning Services a favorite choice for any plumbing services.

-Call Nick’s Plumbing and Sewer Services today.
+Call Nick’s Plumbing and Air Conditioning Services today.
 We’re on the Way!